Towards 6D Little String Theory of Particles: Six dimensional theories

 The non-local ingredients of a theory of extended objects, such as strings, can be seized by a quantum field theory with a local stress energy tensor, while the string scale $M_{string}$ remains.
 The UV completion, however, is not a quantum field theory.
 The local characterization breaks down as we reach the string scale $M_{string}$.

 The little string theories allow studying stringy extended objects but with fewer complications.
 In known constructions these theories exhibit properties which are typical of closed string theories with tension set by $M_{string}^2$.
-Here we approach LST from bottom up with F-theory \cite{Vafa.1996} in the background and explore some of the consequences.
+Here we approach LST from bottom up with F-theory \cite{Vafa.1996} in the background.

 In F-theory there is a non-compact base $B$ of complex dimension two.
 This is supplemented by an elliptic fibration to reach a non-compact Calabi-Yau threefold.
 In the resolved phase, the intersection pairing of the base coincides with the Dirac pairing \cite{Argyresetal.2022} for two-form potentials of the theory on its tensor branch.
 For a 6D superconformal field theory, one demands that the Dirac pairing is negative definite.
 For an LST, it is required that this pairing is negative semidefinite.